code-dot-org/code-dot-org/dashboard/README.md

 See the main website-ci/README for server install and running instructions.

+## Code Style

+Please follow our [style guie](../STYLEGUIDE.md).
+We've have set up linting to help.

+* To install our precommit hook that will lint the files you've changed, run `rake install:hooks` from the repository root.
+You should only have to do this once.
+We _highly_ recommend it!
+* To manually lint in the dashboard directory, run `rubocop && haml-lint .`

+## Testing

+You can run our unit tests by running `rake test` from the dashboard directory.

+Our continuous integration server regularly runs a suite of [UI tests](./test/ui) using Selenium / Cucumber which run against many browsers, and can also be run locally using `chromedriver`.
+See the [README](./test/ui) in that folder for instructions.

 ### Adding an Admin Account

 1. Create a first user which will be your admin